aeyakovenko/aeyakovenko.github.io/resume.md

 ##### Staff Engineer, 2008 - 2012
 ##### Senior Engineer, 2006 - 2009
 ##### Engineer, 2003 - 2006
-   * Heterogenous Multicore Compute
+   * Heterogeneous Multicore Compute
    Lead development of FastRPC, a brand new technology featured in [Hexagon SDK] for off-loading computations between ARM and DSP co-processors on Qualcomm's mobile chips.
 Achieved a 10x reduction in co-processor communication latency.
+Designed and developed [Linux Kernel], Qnx and Qurt RTOS drivers.
 Developed several [patents], and commercialized on modern Android, Windows and Qnx devices.
-Extensive experience developing and debugging multi-core systems.
-Hands-on experience optimizing performance and power of Computer Vision, Augmented Reality, 3d camera technologies utilizing Qualcomm's DSP.
+Worked with internal and third party developers on performance and power optimizations of Computer Vision, Augmented Reality, and 3D Camera technologies utilizing Qualcomm's DSP.
    * Mobile Operating Systems
    Lead developer of Inter-Process Communication for BREW, Qualcomm's mobile operating system - shipped on thousands of devices and millions of units.
-Additionally developed frameworks, test driven development tools, and custom Interface Description Language compiler.
-Designed critical kernel components.
-Lead interface reviews with a focus on binary backwards compatibility, security, and performance.
+Built commercial quality developer tools such as custom IDL compilers, mock object generators, elf parsers, and system call trace tools.
+Wrote unit test coverage frameworks with an exception simulator, achieving 100% code coverage in critical pieces of the kernel.
+Lead interface and code reviews, enforcing strict requirements for API binary backwards compatibility, performance, and application and kernel security.
    * QChat Push To Talk
    Developed network components using SIP/HTTP/RTP and proprietary standards for QChat Push To Talk service.
 Designed high performance logging tools to handle tens of thousands of transactions per second from many networked components with a real-time monitoring system.

 #### Alescere LLC, Lisle IL
 ##### Co-Founder, 2001 to 2003
-   * Founding member of [Alescere], a VOIP startup Lead development of SIP and [RTP] protocol stacks, and server components for a VoIP system for small businesses.
+   * Founding member of [Alescere], a VOIP startup Lead development of SIP and [RTP] protocol stacks and server components for a VoIP system for small businesses.

 #### University of Illinois at Urbana-Champaign
 ##### Research Assistant, 2003